 Substance abuse results in poor nutritional habits.
 Depending on the specific substance, the particular nutrient deficiencies will vary.
-In some cases, poor appetite will result in several nutrient deficiencies.
-Other drugs will cause binging habits to develop that focus on unhealthy food choices, such as high calorie snack foods.
+In some cases, poor appetite will lead to several nutrient deficiencies.
+Other drugs will cause binging habits to develop that focus on unhealthy food choices, such as high-calorie snack foods.

 After beginning treatment, Best Drug Rehabilitation provides a nutritional therapy to teach drug abusers about the basics of nutrition and the importance of adding it to recovery.
 Since the body is already nutrient deficient, it is important to eat a healthy and well-balanced diet to recover and heal the damage caused by drugs.

-The body needs fuel to heal, which means eating a healthy diet.
-Eating a well-balanced and healthy diet that includes lean protein, healthy fats, carbohydrates, fruits, and vegetables will provide the building blocks that improve recovery rates.
-Without the proper fuel, the body is not able to fully recover and the cravings for substances might continue after leaving rehabilitation.
+The body needs fuel to recover, which means eating a healthy diet.
+Eating a balanced and healthy diet that includes lean protein, healthy fats, carbohydrates, fruits, and vegetables will provide the building blocks that improve recovery rates.
+Without the proper fuel, the body is not able to fully recover, and the cravings for substances might continue after leaving rehabilitation.

 Basics of Recovery with Proper Nutrition

 The nutritional therapy provided by Best Drug Rehabilitation gives detailed information into the different nutrients and the specifics an individual needs in the personal battle against addiction.
-Since nutrient deficiencies will vary based on the specific substance, some individual advice is provided to ensure the body is able to recover and absorb the appropriate amount of missing nutrients.
+Since nutrient deficiencies will vary based on the particular substance, some personal advice is provided to ensure the body can recover and absorb the appropriate amount of missing nutrients.

 The Southern Illinois University School of Medicine suggests eating three meals per day with a focus on variety and nutritious foods.
 While specific recommendations will vary based on personal health and nutritional needs, the basic diet should focus on eating a combination of whole grains, fruits, vegetables, lean protein, and healthy fats.

-A balanced diet should include whole grain breads, whole grain pastas, nuts, and a variety of fruits, several vegetables, beans, legumes, lean meats, fatty fish, and dairy products.
-It should limit high calorie snack foods or sweets to occasional treats because the foods do not have enough nutrient content to justify the caloric intake.
+A balanced diet should include whole grain bread, whole grain pasta, nuts, and a variety of fruits, several vegetables, beans, legumes, lean meats, fatty fish, and dairy products.
+It should limit high-calorie snack foods or sweets to occasional treats because the foods do not have enough nutrient content to justify the caloric intake.